JMarcosHP/Debian-Indestructible/guides/EFI-SWAPPARTITION.md

 It follows the openSUSE's default [BTRFS layout](https://en.opensuse.org/SDB:BTRFS) with some modifications for Debian/Ubuntu systems.
 This layout ensures that critical system directories are snapshotted while excluding volatile or user-specific data that should not be rolled back.

 The `/var/lib/dpkg` and `/var/lib/apt` directories must remain in the default subvolume to ensure package manager database consistency across snapshots.
 This is a Debian/Ubuntu limitation, unlike openSUSE which can use a single `/var` subvolume because Zypper stores its database in `/usr/lib/sysimage/rpm/`.
+Please refer to [this](https://fedoraproject.org/wiki/Changes/RelocateRPMToUsr) for more information.

 This is the main issue that prevents using a single `/var` subvolume in Debian/Ubuntu systems and stick to this granular layout for `/var`.